kambei/git-viz-vscode/README.md

-# Git Viz - VS Code Extension
+# Git Viz - VS Code & Cursor Extension

-A Visual Studio Code extension for visualizing git repositories with interactive graphs and commit history.
+A Visual Studio Code and Cursor extension for visualizing git repositories with interactive graphs and commit history.

 ## Features